JorisCoppieters/service-registry/README.md

 # service-registry

-service-registry is a Node utility for creating/deploying/managing services really quickly
+service-registry is a server registering web services and function services

 ### Installation